 Several guidelines have been issued related to screening children for amblyopia, its risk factors, and refractive error (Appendix A).
-Briefly, the American Academy of Family Physicians recommends vision screening for all children at least once between the age of 3 and 5 years to detect the presence of amblyopia or its risk factors; they concluded that the current evidence is insufficient to assess the balance of benefits and harms of vision screening for children under 3 years of age.
-In a joint statement, the American Academy of Pediatrics (AAP), the American Association for Pediatric Ophthalmology and Strabismus, the American Academy of Ophthalmology, and the American Academy of Certified Orthoptists recommend that vision screening should be performed at an early age and at regular intervals with age-appropriate, valid methods.
-For children age 6 months through 3 years, they recommend overall vision assessment with physical examination tests (fixation and follow response, red reflex test, external inspection via direct observation, pupil examination using a flashlight), with the addition of instrument-based vision screening (autorefraction, photoscreening), when available, for children age 1 through 3.
+Briefly, the American Academy of Family Physicians recommends vision screening for all children at least once between the ages of 3 and 5 years to detect the presence of amblyopia or its risk factors; it concluded that the current evidence is insufficient to assess the balance of benefits and harms of vision screening for children younger than age 3 years.
+In a joint statement, the American Academy of Pediatrics, the American Association for Pediatric Ophthalmology and Strabismus, the American Academy of

+Ophthalmology, and the American Academy of Certified Orthoptists recommend that vision screening should be performed at an early age and at regular intervals with age-appropriate, valid methods.
+For children ages 6 months to 3 years, they recommend overall vision assessment with physical examination tests (fixation and follow response, red reflex test, external inspection via direct observation, pupil examination using a flashlight), with the addition of instrument-based vision screening (autorefraction, photoscreening), when available, for children ages 1 to 3 years.
 They recommend that visual acuity screening may be attempted at age 3 years using HOTV or LEA Symbols.
-For children age 4 to 5, they recommend visual acuity screening using HOTV or LEA, cross cover test, and red reflex test.
-The Canadian Task Force on Preventive Health Care states that there is fair evidence to include testing of visual acuity in the periodic health examination of preschool children.
+For children ages 4 to 5 years, they recommend visual acuity screening using HOTV or LEA Symbols, cross cover test, and red reflex test.
+The Canadian Task Force on Preventive Health Care states that there is fair evidence to include testing of visual acuity in the periodic health examination of preschool-age children.